College of Liberal Arts

 Chair: Andrew Rosenfeld, DMA

-Lecturers: Duane Botterbusch, Leah Crowne, John Pursell, Jennifer Rundlett, William Simms, Suzanne Sweigart, John Wickelgren
+Lecturers: Francesca Aguado, Ben Buhrman, John Deamond, Jennings Glenn, John Pursell, William Simms, Suzanne Sweigart, James Tung, Tabetha White, John Wickelgren

 Developing an understanding of the languages of the creative arts is an integral part of a liberal arts education, and is also a central part of the Mount's core curriculum.
 Also, study of the various histories and theoretical approaches to the arts, as well as hands-on, studio-based training in the making of art, can deepen and enrich the students' understanding of their chosen artistic discipline.
 The study of art at any level-extracurricular, co-curricular, curricular, or as a major or minor-is the fuel for a lifelong appreciation of art for any liberally educated person.